dasch-swiss/dsp-js-lib/design-documentation.md

 The `ListsEndpoint` deals with all requests about lists that use the admin API.
 It communicates directly with the Knoa API, taking care of deserializing JSON responses received from Knora.

-#### Knora Api v2 Endpoints
+#### DSP-API v2 Endpoints

-The Knora API v2 is used to create, read, search, and modify data (resources and values).
+DSP-API v2 is used to create, read, search, and modify data (resources and values).
-The Knora API relies on JSON-LD as an exchange format.
+DSP-API relies on JSON-LD as an exchange format.

 ##### Authentication

-The `AuthenticationEndpoint` performs login and logout operations to the Knora API.
+The `AuthenticationEndpoint` performs login and logout operations to DSP-API.
-When a user logs in, a token is set and submitted which each request to the Knora API until the user logs out.
+When a user logs in, a token is set and submitted which each request to DSP-API until the user logs out.

 ##### Ontology

-The `OntologiesEndpoint` handles requests to the Knora API that relate to ontologies.
+The `OntologiesEndpoint` handles requests to DSP-API that relate to ontologies.

 Entire system or project ontologies are requested from Knora and converted to a `ReadOntology` using `OntologyConversionUtil`.